Artist's Statement

 1999 Philadelphia Furniture and Furnishings Show - Outstanding Sculptural Objects Award

-1996 Society of Arts & Crafts, Boston, MA - Craftsman Award
+1996 Society of Arts & Crafts, Boston, MA - Artist Award

 1994 Wadsworth Athenaeum Craft Show - Excellence in Wood Award